hadarshavit/revisiting_satzilla/README.md

 Recompile by running make, then the executable features will be created To compute features, simply run ./features [-base] [-dia] [-ls] [-lp] [-lobjois] INFILE OUTFILE TIMEOUT

+A more detailed README file will be added in the near future